 Latent finger/palm prints are those recovered from crime scenes either by photography, dusting powder or a chemical reaction that allows a finger/palm print to be viewed with the naked eye and compared for identification purposes.

 AFIS personnel also assist police departments with implementing all transactions and identifying unknown subjects, such as deceased individuals and amnesia victims.
-In 2012, AFIS personnel took over 5,934 fingerprints for assorted reasons, such as out-of-state brokers, nursing licenses, alarm licenses, massage therapists, private security, lottery, child care and print cards.
-AFIS personnel have also fingerprinted a total of 34,137 criminal and 15,359 civil prints last year.
+In 2013, AFIS personnel took over 5,930 fingerprints for assorted reasons, such as out-of-state brokers, nursing licenses, alarm licenses, massage therapists, private security, lottery, child care and print cards.
+They also fingerprinted over 58,949 criminal and civil prints in 2013.
 AFIS personnel must verify criminal information daily.